TeaZea/Data-Cleaning-Examples/Mock SAS Data Cleaning/README.md

 # Mock SAS Data Cleaning
 ### TLDR;
 This is an example of a program that is used on a regular basis to clean dirty data.
-The example utelizes a fake dataset from Mockaroo.
+The example utelizes a fake dataset from [mockaroo](https://www.mockaroo.com/).
 The model uses similar attributes and types of values to it's real world application.
 The main purpose is to do a basic clean of the data; removing any duplicates and unnecessary columns and leaving a condensed list of POs that would need to be cross-referenced with a seperate dataset.

 ---

 ### Setup
+Simply download both the .sas and the dataset, then upload the file into SAS Studio.

 ---